Modernizing TBM

 The original TBM Framework was introduced in the seminal book “Technology Business Management: The Four Value Conversations CIOs Must Have With Their Businesses.”
 This framework became the cornerstone of the Certified TBM Executive course content and designated a series of Value Conversations, Disciplines, and Organizational Changes that helped organizations leverage TBM.

 While useful, the Framework was considered a separate tool from other core TBM standards like the Taxonomy and Model, and feedback from many members indicated limited use and awareness of the Framework beyond the course.
-Separately, over time, the evolution of new technologies, expansion of TBM practices, and the contributions of our community have led to a wealth of new standards and practices.
+Separately, the evolution of new technologies, expansion of TBM practices, and the contributions of our community have led to a wealth of new standards and practices.
 Recognizing these developments, the Council has designed a new TBM Framework that reflects and connects the many elements of contemporary TBM – including the Taxonomy – and organizes them to support the adoption and maturing of TBM as a discipline over time.

-The new TBM framework
+The New TBM Framework

 Share your feedback:

-What’s new?
+What’s New?

 The following information provides insights into how the TBM Council and its community partners plan to develop and leverage Framework 2.0 to support related standards, promote best practices, and educate TBM practitioners.